FPGAwars/apio-wiki-archive/Apio-development-version.md

 ### Enter the apio folder

-Once it is cloned, enter into the apio diretory
+Once it is cloned, enter into the apio directory

 ```
 cd apio